PiPranav111/Chip-Implementation-of-Low-Power-Encryption-using-RSA-Algorithm/README.md

 ## **Chip Implementation of Low Power Encryption using RSA Algorithm**

 ### **Objective**
-To achieve low power consumption along with high performance and reliability in RSA-based encryption hardware.
+To achieve low power consumption along with high performance and reliability in RSA-based encryption - decryption hardware.

 ### **Tools Used**
 - **FPGA Flow:** Vivado, Spartan-7 FPGA, Boolean Board